What are the best investing books according to the world’s best investors?

 # 5-7 – The Warren Buffett Way by Robert Hagstrom (7 out of 24)

-Having written decades of letters containing his wisdom and never one to back away from interview, Buffett’s been generous sharing his investment philosophy over the years.
+Having written decades of letters containing his wisdom and never one to back away from an interview, Buffett’s been generous sharing his investment philosophy over the years.
 So it’s no wonder why his footprints are all over this list of best investing books.

-What’s unique about The Warren Buffett Way is that it dives deep into the actually strategies Warren Buffett has used to succeed.
+What’s unique about The Warren Buffett Way is that it dives deep into the actuall strategies Warren Buffett has used to succeed.
 It’s the definitive book on his strategies from an outsider’s point of view.

 Originally written in 1997, The Warren Buffett Way was revised in 2013 to analyze Buffett’s latest investments.